Q & A on the Connecticut Use Tax for Businesses and Professions

 2. Who must pay use tax?

-Use tax applies to any purchase of taxable goods or services for use in this state, except purchases made for resale.
 Anyone who purchases goods or services for use in Connecticut and does not pay Connecticut sales tax must pay the use tax.
+If you do not comply with the use tax provisions, you may owe tax plus penalties and interest.

-You must pay use tax on nonexempt tangible personal property, whether purchased or leased.
+As explained above, you must pay use tax on taxable goods, whether purchased or leased, and services.
 Examples of taxable tangible personal property include equipment, machines, furniture, instruments, appliances, computers, and computer software.
-Use tax also applies to the purchase of goods such as office supplies, paper, stationery items, certain publications, and books that are used by the business.
-Some taxable services include repair services to a motor vehicle or computer; janitorial services; telephone answering services; business analysis services; and charges for access to on-line computer services, including charges to access the Internet.
+Use tax also applies to the purchase of goods such as office supplies, paper, stationery items, certain publications, and books used by the business.
+Some taxable services include repair services to a motor vehicle or computer; janitorial services; telephone answering services; business analysis services; and charges for access to on-line computer services.
 For a complete list of taxable services, see Conn.
-Gen. Stat. §12-407(2).
+Gen. Stat. §12-407(a)(2) and (37).

 If the business buys goods or services for use in Connecticut, it must report the use tax liability on Form OS-114 for purchases made during the period.

-10. Can a business be registered just for business use tax?
+9. Can a business register just for business use tax?

-11. Can a Connecticut business use a resale certificate to purchase goods and services for use of the business?
+10. Can a Connecticut business use a resale certificate to purchase goods and services for use by the business?

-No. A business can only use a resale certificate to purchase goods or services that are intended for resale in the regular course of business.
-Goods and services that are used in carrying on a business are consumed by the business and the tax must be reported and paid on them.
+No. A business can only use a resale certificate to purchase goods or services intended for resale in the regular course of business.
+Goods and services used in carrying on a business are consumed by the business and the tax must be reported and paid on them.

 Use of a resale certificate leads to a use tax liability later if:

-Note: Effective October 1, 2000, any tangible personal property that a retailer purchases for resale is exempt from use tax if the retailer takes the property out of inventory and donates it to:
+Any tangible personal property a retailer purchases for resale is exempt from use tax if the retailer takes the property out of inventory and donates it to:

-13. What other common mistakes by a business leads to use tax liability?
+12. What common mistakes by a business leads to use tax liability?

 In general, a contractor may not use a resale certificate to purchase goods and services used in fulfilling a construction contract.
 The lease of trucks, heavy equipment, and scaffolding, or the purchase of lumber, nails, tools, or security services are taxable to the contractor and may not be purchased with a resale certificate.
 The contractor owes use tax on the purchases and leases if no Connecticut sales tax was paid.

 DRS periodically audits businesses.
 In addition, Connecticut has reciprocal agreements with numerous states.
-These agreements enable Connecticut to obtain information on purchases subject to use tax and to share such information with other states.
+These agreements enable Connecticut to get information on purchases subject to use tax and to share information with other states.

 Sales and Use Tax